jemmy512/software-engineer/DesignPattern/README.md

 ## Decorator
-The decorator pattern maily solves the complication problem of the inheritance relationship, and replaces inheritance through composition.
+The decorator pattern maily solves the complexity problem of the inheritance, and replaces inheritance through composition.
 It's main role is to add enhancements to the original class.

 You can nest mutiple decorator classes to the original class, this requires the decorator classes need to inherit the same interface with the original class.